B2B SaaS is Dead, Long Live Swarm Tech

 The Swarm Tech Era Begins

-We're entering the Swarm Tech era of Collaboration Tech, where small teams of agents and humans can aggregate and collaborate at scale through marketplaces, organizations adopt tools through viral bottom-up patterns, and pricing shifts from access-based subscriptions to usage and outcome-based models.
+We're entering the Swarm Tech era of Collaboration Tech, where small teams of agents and humans can rapidly aggregate and collaborate at scale through marketplaces, organizations adopt tools through viral bottom-up patterns, and pricing shifts from access-based subscriptions to usage and outcome-based models.

-Unlike previous Collaboration Tech era transitions that took decades, this evolution is happening rapidly with massive investment in AI models and blockchain-based trust systems, leading to AI agent markets projected to grow from $7.8 billion in 2025 to $52 billion by 2030.
-In addition, global instability is increasing with uncertainty around economic policy, geopolitcal conflicts, and a combination of rising global debt (256%) and slowed growth (2.3%).
-There's a powerful combination of macro factors leading to a change in the way we organise and collaborate.
+Unlike previous Collaboration Tech era transitions that took decades, this evolution is happening rapidly with massive investment in AI models and blockchain-based trust systems, leading to AI agent markets projected to grow (conservatively) from $7.8 billion in 2025 to $52 billion by 2030.

 B2B SaaS served its purpose as one era within Collaboration Tech's ongoing evolution.
 Its decline creates space for something far more powerful: collaboration technology that adapts to fluid organizations, autonomous agents, and outcome-based value creation.
 In short, tools for swarms that can quickly adapt and re-organise to thrive in rapidly changing markets.